 But perhaps one of the most powerful benefits of grounding is what it can do for your blood pressure.
 As many of you know, high blood pressure is caused by something called “hyperviscosity,” which means your blood is thick and sticky and moves slowly through your circulatory system.
 In other words, your blood is thick like ketchup, and that feeds the inflammation process that damages arteries, boosts blood pressure, and increases the risk of blood clots.

 Instead of being like ketchup, you want your blood to flow like red wine, smoothly and easily.
 That’s where grounding comes in.
 By altering the electrical “charge” of your blood, Earthing helps to improve its flow and viscosity.
-It also helps to discharge stress, which as you know is another factor that can drive up blood pressure.
+It also helps to discharge stress, which as you know is another factor that can drive up blood pressure and therefore helps to lower your blood pressure naturally.

 Simply go barefoot outside, if conditions allow.
 Just 40 minutes a day can make a difference.
 Grass, sand, dirt and concrete are all conductive surfaces from which your body can draw the Earth’s electrons.
 If going barefoot outside isn’t realistic, a warm basement with a concrete floor will also work.